flexrobotics/roboflex_profiler/README.md

-# roboflex.metrics_central
+# roboflex.profiler

-Metrics Central has two parts:
+Roboflex Profiler has two parts:

 1. The Profiler node.
 This node is intended to act as the root node of a computation graph.
 See metrics_central/examples/profile_graph.cpp, and examples/camera_follow/camera_follow.py for examples of how to us it.
 It brings two features: